jhunter4242-stack/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 	balancing, taking your lobby session id into consideration to try to keep your team together.
 We have plans on expanding in that direction in a future version of the showcase.

-	When at a colored room destination, you join the Photon room named after your match id.
+	When at a colored room destination, you join the EOS room named after your match id.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/query_destination.png" width="1000">